Skip to content

 Alliance backs value-based care goals but says proposal lacks clarity, sustainability

-Today, MassHealth held public hearings on proposed updates to home health and hospice regulations, outlining changes aimed at strengthening care delivery in home and community-based settings.
+Today, MassHealth held public hearings on proposed updates to home health and hospice regulations, outlining changes intended to strengthen care delivery in home and community-based settings.

 “Flat funding in this environment has real implications.
 It affects workforce, access, and the ability to meet growing demand.”